-The thermometer-friendly design is great, but it is certainly not as practical as an electric kettle that lets you set the desired temperature.
+The thermometer-friendly design is great, but it is certainly not as practical as an electric kettle that lets you set the desired temperature, like the Timemore Fish Kettle.
 Nor does this Hario kettle maintain the water temperature for very long after it is removed from the heat source.
 Brewing great coffee reliably requires consistency in all aspects of preparation, from coffee grounds to pouring technique to water temperature.
 So we definitely suggest using a thermometer with this kettle – and adjusting its purchase price accordingly (2).

 Performance – 5/5

 The Hario Smart G kettle has a slightly redesigned spout as compared with the Hario Buono, which allows for even greater control when pouring, the key to consistently great coffee, according to Blue Bottle founder James Freeman (3).

 Using a swan neck [aka gooseneck] kettle will help the accuracy of your pour and, hence, improve the consistency of your extraction.

 Its slim profiled spout has an opening that is parallel to the counter rather than at a slight angle.
 This parallel spout allows for a more full control over flow rate, and the speed of the water stream can easily be modified mid-brew – opening up new brewing possibilities.
 Using your wrist to gently tilt the kettle forwards or backwards while pouring does the trick.